Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 1. If you have not visited the site before, Terms of Use are shown.
 These must be accepted before the tool can be used.

 ### Prepare ETD Portfolio

+If you have CP005 position report or C7 portfolio export, you can directly [upload it](#upload-the-prepared-etd-file).
+Otherwise prepare ETD portfolio file in CSV format as follows:

 1. Download an example from the CPME main page by first clicking "Eurex portfolio example" followed by "Download as a CSV file".
 1. Edit the CSV file to replace the example with the positions you wish.